MuhamadAjiW/WebGL-Visualizer/README.md

 - npm version 10 or latest

 # How to Run the program
-1. Ensure the requirement are installed in your device
+1. Ensure the requirement are installed on your device
 2. Enter the directory and run on terminal
    ```sh
    npm install